 The Residence Life program is under the supervision of the Director of Residence Life (Walsh Hall, first floor).
-Residential facilities of the College include six residence halls-Mobile Hall, O'Leary Hall, Toolen Hall, Viragh Hall, Walsh Hall, the New Hall (opening in fall 2005) and the Fairway Apartments.
+Residential facilities of the College include six residence halls-Mobile Hall, O'Leary Hall, Toolen Hall, Viragh Hall, Walsh Hall, New Hall, and the Fairway Apartments.
 For more information, call 251-380-3028.

+Spring Hill College has a four-year residency requirement.
 All single, traditional-aged students who are not residing locally with parents or guardians are required to live in College residential facilities each semester that they are enrolled.
 College residency is required until a student graduates or withdraws from Spring Hill College.
+All students living on campus are required to maintain a meal plan.

-In compliance with College policy, all students residing off-campus are required to maintain current local address and phone number and parental information with the Vice President for Student Affairs and Dean of Students' Office.
+In compliance with College policy, all eligible commuter students residing off-campus are required to maintain a current local address, phone number, and parental contact information with the Vice President for Student Affairs and Dean of Students' Office.

-STUDENT INVOLVEMENT
+STUDENT ACTIVITIES

 As an integral part of the Spring Hill Experience, numerous programs and activities are sponsored through various offices of the Division of Student Affairs.
 These programs, in addition to the various clubs and organizations either chartered by or registered with the College, are meant to promote community and develop leadership and life skills in our students.
-Information concerning all aspects of campus life, including housing, the Student Government Association, the Multicultural Student Union, Greek life, clubs and organizations, intramurals, and other opportunities for involvement may be obtained from the current Spring Hill College Student Planner.
-The Student Planner is a guide for student life and is published for informational purposes only.
+Information concerning all aspects of campus life, including housing, the Student Government Association, the Multicultural Student Union, Greek life, clubs and organizations, intramurals, and other opportunities for involvement may be obtained from the current Spring Hill College Student Planner/Handbook.
+The Student Planner/Handbook is a guide for student life and is published for informational purposes only.
 This publication is distributed to all students at the beginning of each semester.
-The Student Planner is subject to change at any time and is not to be considered a contractual obligation on the part of Spring Hill College.
-The Student Planner may be found at the Spring Hill College website at www.shc.edu.
+The Student Planner/Handbook is subject to change at any time and is not to be considered a contractual obligation on the part of Spring Hill College.
+The Student Planner/Handbook may be found at the Spring Hill College website at www.shc.edu.
 Copies are also available at the Vice President for Student Affairs and Dean of Students' Office, which is located on the first floor of the Campus Center.

-32 Student Affairs
+34 Student Affairs